Key Takeaways

 How AI suggestions work in Risk Companion

-When you set up a project in Risk Companion, the AI risk identification feature can suggest risks based on the project type and industry context you have provided.
-You get a list of candidate risks drawn from a broad base of risk knowledge — not a generic checklist, but suggestions shaped by what kind of project you are running.
+When you set up a project in Risk Companion, the AI risk identification feature feature suggests risks based on the project type and industry context you have provided.
+You get a list of candidate risks drawn from a broad base of risk knowledge, shaped by what kind of project you are running rather than pulled from a generic checklist.

-From there, the process is straightforward.
-You review each suggestion and decide what to do with it.
-Accept it as written, modify the description to fit your specific situation, or discard it if it is not relevant.
-The AI provides the starting set; your team provides the context and judgement.
+You review each suggestion and decide what to do with it, accepting it as written, modifying the description to fit your specific situation, or discarding it if it is not relevant.
+The AI provides the starting set and your team provides the context and judgement.

-The same logic applies within individual risks.
-Once a risk is in your risk register, the AI can suggest causes and consequences for it — the inputs that feed a bow-tie diagram showing what could trigger the risk and what happens if it occurs.
+Once a risk is in your risk register, the AI can suggest causes and effects for it, the inputs that feed a bow-tie diagram showing what could trigger the risk and what happens if it occurs.
 It can also suggest measures: concrete steps that would reduce the probability of the risk materialising or limit its impact if it does.

 Who benefits most from AI risk suggestions

-An experienced risk manager working in a domain they know well, with a team that has run similar projects for years, may find that AI suggestions mostly confirm what they already know.
-They will still catch a few things they had not considered.
-But the marginal value is lower.
+An experienced risk manager working in a domain they know well, with a team that has run similar projects for years, may find that AI suggestions mostly confirm what they already know, catching a few things they had not considered but delivering lower marginal value than in less familiar territory.

-The picture is different for operational teams and first-line managers.
-These are the people who are physically closest to the risks — the ones on the construction site, in the logistics operation, running the care home.
-They know what actually happens on the ground.
-They do not always have the risk management vocabulary or the broader pattern recognition to translate that knowledge into a well-structured register.
+The picture is different for operational teams and first-line managers, the people on the construction site, in the logistics operation, running the care home.
+They know what actually happens on the ground but do not always have the risk management vocabulary or the broader pattern recognition to translate that knowledge into a well-structured register.

 When a first-line manager opens Risk Companion and gets a list of suggested risks for their project type, two things happen.
 First, they recognise several risks they had not thought to name.
 Second, and more importantly, they start to develop a frame for thinking about risk that goes beyond their immediate experience.
 The AI is doing two jobs at once: populating the register and building risk literacy.

-For organisations that are building their risk management capability from scratch, this is genuinely useful.
-You do not need a dedicated risk officer to start with something better than a blank spreadsheet.
-The AI provides the scaffolding; your team provides the substance.
+For organisations building their risk management capability from scratch, the AI provides the scaffolding that allows a team without a dedicated risk officer to start with something structured and substantive rather than a blank spreadsheet.

 This holds especially well for operational risks tied to specific project types.
-For strategic and emerging risks — the ones that do not fit neatly into project categories — contextual knowledge still matters more, and AI suggestions should be treated as a broader prompt rather than a ready-made list.
+For strategic and emerging risks, the ones that do not fit neatly into project categories, contextual knowledge still matters more and AI suggestions should be treated as a broader prompt to spark the conversation rather than a ready-made list to accept wholesale.

 From suggestion to register in a structured workflow